The Qing Dynasty History: CCP’s Battle Over Historical Narrative

 These demands reflect the Chinese government’s resistance to some Qing historians, especially those in the United States, who have written works that contradict the CCP’s narrative using sources in non-Chinese languages such as Manchu and Uyghur.
 Many of these scholars describe the Qing Dynasty as a Manchu-led empire that conquered China by defeating the Han-led Ming Dynasty and continued to annex territory now considered China’s frontier.

-Pamela Kyle Crossley, a Qing history expert at Dartmouth College, said Xi Jinping objects to portraying the Qing dynasty as a conquering empire because it could fuel separatist sentiment in border regions such as Tibet and Xinjiang and fuel calls for formal independence for the self-ruled island of Taiwan. voice.
+Pamela Kyle Crossley, a Qing history expert at Dartmouth College, said Xi Jinping objects to portraying the Qing dynasty as a conquering empire because it might fuel separatist sentiment in border regions such as Tibet and Xinjiang and fuel calls for formal independence for the self-ruled island of Taiwan. voice.

 “According to Xi Jinping, there is no experience of conquest in Chinese history.
 There is only a happy unification with a people who aspire to be Chinese,” Crossley said.